 London's quality-incentive contracting approach, featuring strong, simple performance standards and clear incentives, with the potential for substantial financial bonuses as well as penalties, is a model for large cities around the world using contracted systems.
 But contracting alone is not a panacea-in addition to these strong performance incentives, London's increased investment in its transit system, along with congestion charging for cars and centralized, long-range planning, have helped to push ridership and satisfaction levels to all-time highs.
 TfL's current approach-enabled by the agency's formation and refined over decades-reflects a rider- and service-oriented approach rather than the agency's initial focus on cost reduction.

-"Contracting alone is not a panacea"
+Contracting alone is not a panacea - increased investment in its transit system is essential.